Marbru35/MCQuality/README.md

 - **Emotion Intensity over Time**: Line chart showing the intensity of emotions over time.
 - **Supported Emotions**: Detects the following emotions: neutral, happy, fear, surprise, angry, sad, and disgust

+---

+## Project Structure

-The code provides three Python files:
+The codebase consists of three main Python scripts:

-- **main.py**: implements a graphical user interface (GUI) using `Tkinter`, allowing users to select between static and real-time emotion detection based on facial features, visualize the results as bar and line charts, and dynamically execute the scripts `emotion_detection_static.py` and `emotion_detection_realtim.py`
+- **`src/main.py`**
+  This script serves as the central graphical user interface (GUI) using `Tkinter`.
+It allows users to:
+  - Select between **static** and **real-time** emotion detection
+  - Execute the respective detection scripts dynamically
+  - Visualize emotion detection results using a **bar chart** and a **line chart**
+  - Manage the dataset by clearing and processing detected emotions.

+- **`src/detection/emotion_detection_static.py`**
+  This script enables **static image-based** emotion detection using `DeepFace`.
+It:
+  - Allows users to upload an image for analysis
+  - Extracts emotions from the face in the image
+  - Displays the dominant emotion and a probability distribution as a bar chart

-- **emotion_detection_static.py**:
+- **`src/detection/emotion_detection_realtime.py`**
-- **emotion_detection_realtime.py**: implements a real-time emotion detection system using video input
+  This script implements a **real-time** emotion detection system using video input from a webcam.
+It:
+  - Continuously detects faces and analyzes their emotions
+  - Displays the detected emotions in real-time over the video feed
+  - Saves the detected emotions to a CSV file for further visualization in the GUI

+### Data Storage
+- **`src/results/emotions_results.csv`**
+  - This file stores the detected emotions from the **real-time analysis**
+  - It logs timestamps, dominant emotions, and probabilities for each detected emotion
+  - The data is used to generate the **bar chart** and the **line chart** for visualization in the GUI
+  - When real-time detection starts, the file is **reset** to store only the latest session data

 ---